animehunter123/backups_checker/README.md

 ```

+* config validation in frontend/backend is needed, for now it accepts anything (and still works, becareful to never add 0.0.0.0 to the list of servers to check)

 * need the docker-compose for both webapps to allow HMR modification of code (not COPY . . the code into the container into a read-only directory)

 * need to make the CDN's all become embedded into the app for homelab without internet